China Machine Press

-China Machine Press (CMP; 机械工业出版社 (機械工業出版社, Jīxiè Gōngyè Chūbǎnshè)), also known as "China Machinery Industry Information Research Institute", is headquartered in Beijing.
+China Machine Press (CMP; 机械工业出版社) is a major publisher in China, headquartered in Beijing.
 Founded in 1950, CMP is now a leading science and technology publisher in China, and one of the national top 100 book publishing companies.
 Its service areas include machinery, electric and electronic industries, producing books, periodicals, data products, audio-visual products, electronic publications, etc.

 History

 China Machine Press was formerly known as "Science and Technology Press", which was established in 1950.

 On December 20, 1952, Science and Technology Press merged with the "Production and Technology" magazine office, and was named "China Machine Press", affiliated to the First Ministry of Machinery Industry of PRC.

 In September 1970, the First Ministry of Machinery Industry’s Technical Information Institute and the China Machine Press merged to form the "First Ministry of Machinery Industry’s Scientific and Technical Information Institute", while the publishing business retained the "Machinery Industry Press" brand.
 And the headquarters moved to No. 1 Baiwanzhuang, South Street, Xicheng District, Beijing.

 On May 28, 2009, China Machine Press was rated as a national first-class publishing house by the General Administration of Press and Publication and was awarded the title of "Top 100 Book Publishing Units in China".

 In 2013, China Machine Press became the first Chinese publishing house to be a Harvard case study, for its outstanding achievements.

 In 2020, CMP was selected into the list of the "National Important Enterprises for Cultural Export".